The Councils of Estinnes and Friuli

 This council was the completion of an earlier council in 742 where the Frankish nobility formally submitted to Rome.
 Estinnes established the order of the Frankish church.
 Among its canons, Sunday rest was enforced.
 It also condemned those Christians who were still honoring the seventh-day Sabbath.
 In its rebuke of them, it evoked the council of Laodicea (Mansi, 12:378, Landon, vol 1:343).
 We reviewed the Council of Laodicea in an earlier article.
 CLICK HERE to read that article.

 Friuli (796) – (Also called Friaul) Friuli is in northeastern Italy.
 It had been in Arian control for hundreds of years.
-In other articles, we reviewed the Sabbath keeping tendencies among Arian believers (We have two articles on this subject; click HERE for article 1 and CLICK HERE for article 2).
+In other articles, we reviewed the Sabbath keeping tendencies among Arian believers (We have three articles on this subject; click HERE for article 1; CLICK HERE for article 2; Click HERE FOR article 3).

 In the 770s, Charlemagne finally subdued the Lombards in Italy.
 In the 790s, Charlemagne sought to conquer the Avars who inhabited Eastern Europe.
 He entrusted this task to his son Pepin and the Margrave of Friuli, named Eric.
 They eventually defeated the Avars in 796.
 This same year they held the Council of Friuli.
 In this council, Christians were forced to keep Sunday.
 It condemned the peasants and Jewish people that still kept the seventh-day Sabbath (Landon, vol 1:285; Mansi, 13:873).